-Investing client assets is a major PGT responsibility and by statute, the PGT is required to act as a prudent investor.
-The PGT applies diligent processes in reviewing and assessing client needs to determine their investment goals and objectives and develops personalized investment plans for clients with more than \$50,000 in net financial assets.
+Investing client assets is a core PGT responsibility and by statute, the PGT is required to act as a prudent investor.
+The PGT assesses client needs to determine investment goals and objectives to develop personalized investment plans for clients with more than \$50,000 in net financial assets.